Your Information. Your Rights. Our Responsibilities.

 Health care operations.
-Your health information may be used as necessary to support the day to day activities and management of Atlas MD Concierge Family Practice.
+Your health information may be used as necessary to support the day-to-day activities and management of Slower Medicine, PLLC.
 For example, information on the services you received may be used to support budgeting and financial reporting, activities to evaluate and promote quality, to develop protocols and clinical guidelines, to develop training programs, and to aid in credentialing medical review, legal services, and insurance.

 Appointment reminders.
 Your health information may be used by our staff to contact you and send you appointment reminders.

 Information about treatments.
 Your health information may be used to send you information that you may find interesting on the treatment and management of your medical condition.
 We may also send you information describing other health related products and services that we believe may interest you.

 Law enforcement.
 Your health information may be disclosed to law enforcement agencies to support government audits and inspections, to facilitate law enforcement investigations, and to comply with government mandated reporting.

 Release of Information to Family/Friends.
 Our practice may release your health information to a friend or family member that is involved in your care, or who assists in taking care of you.
 For example, a parent or guardian may ask that a babysitter take their child for an appointment.
 In this example, the babysitter or friend may have access to this child’s medical information.

 Patient mass communication.
 We may use your name and email address(es) and/or text numbers to contact you with bulk messaging.
 For instance, to share new promotions for the clinic, to send clinic newsletters, or to notify you of a physician’s upcoming absence, such as for vacations.